 The HCPC holds a range of information including sensitive personal data.
-We have implemented an Information Security Management System and related procedures compatible with ISO27001:20134, to safeguard the data rights of our registrants, stakeholders and the public.
+We have implemented an Information Security Management System and related procedures compatible with ISO27001:2013, to safeguard the data rights of our registrants, stakeholders and the public.
 During 2014-15 no major information security events were noted.
-We continued to work toward ISO27001:2013 certification, having migrated our existing Information Security Risk Assessment to the new standard early in 2014.
-In May 2015 we underwent an audit by BSI in relation to ISO27001:2013 and our certification was confirmed in June.
+We continue to work toward ISO27001:2013 certification, having migrated our existing Information Security Risk Assessment to the new standard early in 2014.
+In May 2015 we underwent an audit by BSI in relation to ISO27001:2013 and were recommended for certification.